ThomasParistech/pretty-gpx/README.md

 Once you’ve fine-tuned your poster, simply hit the Download button to save your customized map.

+### 📝 Text annotations

+Placing text annotations for mountain passes, huts, or other landmarks can be challenging, as they may overlap with each other or obscure the GPX track.
+To ensure precise placement and a clean layout, we rely on [textalloc](https://github.com/ckjellson/textalloc), a robust tool that automatically optimizes text to prevent overlap.

+### ⛶ Poster Size

+When you change the poster size, the corresponding latitude and longitude area also changes.
+This requires a fresh request for new elevation data, as the previous data no longer covers the updated area.

+In addition to the elevation data, resizing the poster also impacts the available space around your track.
+This change in layout may affect the positioning of text annotations such as labels for mountain passes or huts.

+Because resizing involves both requesting new elevation data and reoptimizing the text annotations, the process takes longer than simpler adjustments like changing the color theme.

 # Explore new color themes